avstumpfl/render-bridge/README.md

-# render-bridge repo
+# PIXERA Render Bridge

 This parent repo is for AVStumpfl PIXERA's RenderBridge extension API.

 For more information on RenderBridge [refer to our documentation on it](https://help.pixera.one/en_US/renderbridge-extension-mechanism)

-# Folders
+## Integrations

-## TouchDesigner
+### TouchDesigner
 The contents of this folder are for projects and files related to TouchDesigner and PIXERA's RenderBridge extension API.